AppsFlyer/aerospike-clj/README.md

 # Opinionated:
 - Non blocking only: Expose only the non-blocking API.
 Block with `deref` if you like.
 - Futures instead of callbacks.
 Futures (and functional chaining) are more composable and less cluttered.
 If a synchronous behaviour is still desired, the calling code can still deref (`@`) the returned future object.
-For a more sophisticated coordination, a variety of control mechanism is supplied by [manifold/deferred](https://github.com/ztellman/manifold/blob/master/docs/deferred.md), or via the library using [transcoders](https://appsflyer.github.io/aerospike-clj/index.html) or [hooks](https://appsflyer.github.io/aerospike-clj/advanced-async-hooks.html).
+For a more sophisticated coordination, a variety of control mechanisms are supplied by [manifold/deferred](https://github.com/ztellman/manifold/blob/master/docs/deferred.md), or via the library using [transcoders](https://appsflyer.github.io/aerospike-clj/index.html) or [hooks](https://appsflyer.github.io/aerospike-clj/advanced-async-hooks.html).
 - Follows the method names of the underlying Java APIs.
 - TTLs should be explicit, and developers should think about them.
 Forces passing a ttl and not use the cluster default.
 - Minimal dependencies.
 - Single client per Aerospike namespace.
+Namespaces in Aerospike usually indicate different cluster configurations.
+In order to reduce overhead for clusters with more than a single namespace create 2 client objects and share an event loop between them.

 # Limitations/ caveats
 - Currently supports only single bin records.
 - Does not expose batch/scan operations.
-Batch reads/writes are supported via `get-multiple`/`put-multiple`.
+Batch writes are supported via `put-multiple`.

 # TBD
+- ~~Support batch asynchronous APIs.~~
-- Support batch asynchronous APIs.
+- Support batch put asynchronous API.

 ## Usage:
 #### Most of the time just create a simple client (single cluster)